evildmp/pycons-in-africa/README.md

 ## Why open source?

-* the problem with closed projects, even as generous gifts
+* the problem with closed projects, even as generous gifts...
-* the problem with closed languages and architectures
+* the problem with closed languages and architectures...
-* sustainability
+* sustainability...
-* cost
+* cost...

 ## Why Python?

-* a modern language
+* a modern language...
-* a teaching language
+* a teaching language...
-* PyCon and education
+* PyCon and education...
-* the Python and PyCon culture and ethos
+* the Python and PyCon culture and ethos...

 ### Existing Python projects in Africa